statbiophys/NoisET/README.md

 ## 2/ Generate synthetic data for null model learning:

-To qualitatively check consistency of the NoisET first function (1) with experiments or for other reasons, it can be useful to generates synthetic replicates from the null model (described in Methods section).
+To qualitatively check consistency of NoisET first function (1) with experiments or for other reasons, it can be useful to generates synthetic replicates from the null model (described in Methods section).

 ### A/ Command line